 You must look at the materials used in the construction of your boots for snow and ice use.
 There are three particular materials you could find in your boots:

-- Leather offers a stiff surface that does not tear up or wear out quickly.
-Many leather boots are paired with reinforced heel and toe surfaces to create a more rigid body.
+Leather offers a stiff surface that does not tear up or wear out quickly.
+Many leather boots are paired with a reinforced heel and toe surfaces to create a more rigid body.

 Boot Outer Covering